BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         affects only the xml2 report; causes descriptions to be processed into a canonical form that eases comparison with the original Microsoft Word descriptions

+    --compare
+        compares the two files that were specified on the command line, showing the changes made by the second one

+        note that this is identical to setting --autobase and --showdiffs

     --components
         affects only the xml2 report; generates a component for each object;